MORE MENU ITEMS:

 DAY 3: Dry Land

 On the third day, God gathers the waters to reveal the dry land, foreshadowing of the Resurrection.
+Waters in the Bible symbolize unstable rebellious men (Rev 17:15, Isa 17:12,13) whereas solid ground (land) represents stability—God’s obedient people (Mt 7:24, Ps 1:3).
 Just as Jonah was vomited onto dry land after three days in the belly of the great fish (Jnh 2:10), Jesus rose from the dead on the third day (Mt 12:40).
 Interestingly, during Jonah’s ordeal, seaweed clung to his head (Jnh 2:5), resembling the crown of thorns placed on Jesus’ head (Mt 27:29).
-Moreover, this day symbolizes our role as believers to bear the fruit of God’s message (Jn 15:5), with the seed within (Gen 1:11) representing our call to be evangelists of the Gospel.
+After dying to self, we rise out of the waters onto dry land to receive spiritual life (Ro 6:22,23).
+Moreover, this day symbolizes our role as believers to bear the fruit of God’s will (Jn 15:5), with the seed within (Gen 1:11) representing our call to be evangelists of the Gospel (Mt 13:23, Mt 28:19).

 The number three holds a significance in the context of eternal life, exemplified through the resurrection of both Jonah and Jesus on the third day.
 This numerical motif symbolizes the triumph over death and the promise of everlasting life, as seen in these biblical accounts.